evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan has a maximum power of 320 KW (435 hp / 429 bhp).
-Without overboost, it is 320 KW (435 hp / 435 bhp) The torque is 420 nm with overboost and 420 without overboost.
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.8 seconds and has a top speed of 230 km/h (143 mph).
-With overboost, the Porsche Taycan has a maximum power of 300 KW (408 hp / 402 bhp).
-Without overboost, it is 300 KW (408 hp / 408 bhp) The torque is 410 nm with overboost and 410 without overboost.
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.8 seconds and has a top speed of 230 km/h (143 mph).
+The Porsche Taycan offers modest performance with a maximum power of 320 kW (435 hp / 429 bhp) and a total torque of 420 Nm (310 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.8 seconds and has a top speed of230 km/h (143 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Porsche Taycan offers modest performance with a maximum power of 300 kW (408 hp / 402 bhp) and a total torque of 410 Nm (303 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.8 seconds and has a top speed of230 km/h (143 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging